jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 coding style can help achieve better results in synthesis and simulation, as well as producing code that contains less errors and is understandable, reusable, and easily modifiable.
 Many of the observations in this note relate to coding style.
-The next secitons give some context around the use of SystemVerilog in digital design, or you can [skip ahead](#guidance) to the guidance.
+The next sections give some context around the use of SystemVerilog in digital design, or you can [skip ahead](#guidance) to the guidance.